 (#8227)the value of the Address 1 (RA) field in the MAC header of the frame shall be the MAC address of the receiving STA affiliated with the MLD corresponding to that link.

 (#6185)(#8228)(#1670)the value of the Address 3 field and the Address 4 field (if present) in the MAC header of a data frame shall be set based on Table 9-30 (Address field contents) and the settings of the To DS and From DS bits, where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.

+the value of the A3 field in the MAC header of a management frame shall be set based on 9.3.3.1 Format of (PV0) Management frames).

 (…existing texts….)